How To Boost A Car Battery

 Admin Edit – Correction Made From the comments area below:

-Connecting the black (ground) jumper cable (of dead negative grounded vehicles) to the sheet metal of the vehicle rather than the negative terminal of the dead battery is a very important safety feature.
-Batteries can and do emit gas and if you get a spark while connecting the cable to the negative terminal of the battery the close proximity to the gas can result in a battery exploding in your face.
+Batteries can and do emit gas and if you get a spark while connecting the cable to the negative terminal the close proximity to the gas can result in a battery exploding in your face.
 Generally, you only make this mistake once.

-- Take out the booster cables and make sure to never touch the ends to each other at any time.
+- Take out the cables and make sure to never touch the ends to each other at any time.

 - First work with the running vehicle.
-Take one end of the battery cables and attach them to the battery which is usually up front near the corner of the car when the hood is popped up.
+Take one end of the cables and attach them to the battery which is usually up front near the corner of the car when the hood is popped up.

 - There are always two posts on a battery, one is positive and the other is negative.
 The positive post is usually bigger than the negative, has more wires going to it, is frequently colored red and has a + sign beside the post. *See Pictures Below